Same-sex marriage in the United Kingdom

 Same-sex marriage is legal in all parts of the United Kingdom.
 As marriage is a devolved legislative matter, different parts of the United Kingdom legalised at different times; it has been recognised and performed in England and Wales since March 2014, in Scotland since December 2014, and in Northern Ireland since January 2020.
 Civil partnerships, which offer most, but not all, of the rights and benefits of marriage, have been recognised since 2005.
-The United Kingdom was the 27th country in the world and the sixteenth in Europe to allow same-sex couples to marry nationwide.
+The United Kingdom was the sixteenth country in Europe and the 27th in the world to allow same-sex couples to marry nationwide.
 Polling suggests that a majority of British people support the legal recognition of same-sex marriage.